altovacio/duelo-de-plumas/docs/technical_debt.md

 ### else
 Login revamp
 mobile responsiveness
-dashboard links do not point to the tab in question Change defaults for contest creations.
+Change defaults for contest creations.
 Username display in user submissions?.
 -About Terms Privacy Footer